pansift/p3/README.md

 **Download [Pansift DMG](https://github.com/pansift/p3/raw/main/Pansift.dmg), open it, and drag `Pansift.app` to the `Applications` folder and double click to run or use Command+O to open.**

 You can then claim your data bucket from the agent or just register an account at [https://pansift.com](https://pansift.com) to claim your data bucket and get troubleshooting!

+### Unattended Install

+You can use the [unattended_install.sh](Scripts/unattended_install.sh) script to do a 'hands-off' install on a remote machine.

+> :warning: **You must run the script as a logged in user, not a headless system or service account.**

+Pre-position the `Pansift.app` bundle from the [Pansift.dmg](Pansift.dmg) file in a remote machine directory (**not** the `/Application` directory, but your preferred staging directory, as the script will then copy the files to `/Applications` and `~Library` etc).
+It will then start the application in the current context, so it expects a full session (GUI and the correct user).
+Do not use a headless system or service account.
+PanSift, once running, will not claim a bucket or register an accountt, but it will initiate the ZTP (Zero Touch Provisioning) process, and start writing metrics.

+The ZTP process remotely provisions a bucket in a special holding account, gets a write token, and is then told which remote URL will be ingesting its data.
+If you want to specify the bucket, token, and URL in advance, see the next section.

+### Unattanded Install with a Staged Multiagent Bucket

+This section details how to use the [unattended_install.sh](Scripts/unattended_install.sh) script to do a 'hands-off' install on a remote machine with specific configuration for an existing bucket.
+This method prevents the ZTP process from running and allows you to ensure that multiple agents report to a single bucket.

+> :information_source: Buckets form a boundary for account based read and agent writes.
+Buckets also define the test hosts used for all agents in that bucket.
+Please consider what agents you want to report to what buckets if using multiagent buckets rather than a 1-1 agent to bucket mapping.

+You can pre-stage the completed `pansift_uuid.conf`, `pansift_token.conf`, and `pansift_ingest.conf` files (you do so in the same directory as the downloaded or pre-positioned `Pansift.app` mentioned in the previous "Unattended Install" process).
+This is how you get PanSift to use an existing *claimed* bucket without any additional provisioning process.
+This is useful for mass-deployments to machines you have access to remotely via MDM (Mobile Device Management) or other orchestration software.

+1. Please remember that you must run the script as the user account you intend to implement RUM (Real User Monitoring) on and you must also have a full window session.
+2. If you do not have an existing bucket but you wish to use one for multiple agents (or want extra buckets for greater separation of agents) please [contact support](https://pansift.com/contact) for the *simple steps* to create a new 'holding' bucket including the requisite UUID, token, and URL.
+3. For **commercial customers** please [contact support](https://pansift.com/contact) if you want to ensure your data resides in our commercial Influx cloud rather than an OSS instance.

+`pansift_uuid.conf` contains a single string comprised of a UUIDv4 value e.g. `84b878ec-da07-490e-8375-c36dfbb098fa`.
+This is actually the bucket UUID that the agent writes to remotely.
+This bucket UUID is available from your account.
+If you have not claimed any buckets yet or wish to use a totally new bucket then please [contact support](https://pansift.com/contact)

+`pansift_token.conf` contains a single string comprised of an 86 character hexadecimal string ending in a double equals "==" (so it's 88 characters long).
+This is a write token for the bucket and can be by multiple agents if you wish.
+[Contact support](https://pansift.com/contact) if you are using a "multiagent" bucket and want discrete tokens per agent rather than creating more buckets.

+`pansift_ingest.conf` contains a single string comprised of a fully qualified URL for the bucket's datastore and ingest host.
+It normally takes the form of the `pansift`/`bucket` UUID in a URL as such; `https://84b878ec-da07-490e-8375-c36dfbb098fa.ingest.pansift.com` and needs to resolve in DNS before writes will succeed.
+This URL tells the agent which datastore host to speak to and the DNS entry is created during the normal ZTP process.
+Please check the PanSift log or [contact support](https://pansift.com/contact) if this is not resloving for you.
+It is a CNAME to the actual datastore A record.